shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/link.md

 First of all, TwinCAT cannot coexist with Hyper-V or Virtual Machine Platform.
 Therefore, it is necessary to disable these features.
-To do do, for example, run PowerShell with administrator privileges, and then run the following command,
+To do so, for example, run PowerShell with administrator privileges, and then run the following command,

 ```
 Disable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-Hypervisor